dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-on-vSphere.md

 To experiment with container native virtualization on vSphere let's begin by enabling a suitable network configuration.
 # Configuring vSphere Networking for KubeVirt

-You likely already have several networks plumbed to your ESXi Hosts for virtual machine guests to attach to.
-It is likely you may attach your containerized virtual machines to these same networks.
-Virtual Switch Tagging (VST) and Virtual Guest Tagging (VGT) provide the ability to carry a VLAN tag all the way from the physical rack switch through the vSwitch to the guest.
+Virtual machines will attach to the pod network by default.
+You likely already have several networks plumbed to your ESXi Hosts, and it's likely you may want to attach your containerized virtual machines to these same networks.
+Virtual Switch Tagging (VST) and Virtual Guest Tagging (VGT) provide the ability to carry a VLAN tag all the way from the physical rack switch through the vSwitch to a guest.

 ## Adding a PortGroup to vSwitch